JadonBelair/constant/README.md

 drop // removes the top item from the stack

 // if statements
-15 10 > if // if checks if the top stack item is true "this is true" print // these statements only run when the if is true endif
+if 10 < 20 do // if checks if the top stack item is true "this is true" print // these statements only run when the if is true endif

+// while statements
+0 bind x
+while x 20 < do // while loops only run while these statements evaluate to true
+    x print
+    x 1 +
+    bind x
+endwhile

 // variables
 bind x // consumes and binds the top value on stack to x